 Display the Past: Behind the scenes at Groam House and the National Museums

-The display of objects includes ancient stone weapons, tools and implements collected from chance discoveries across the Black Isle and beyond.
-There are also the finds recovered during Maclean’s excavation of Caird's Cave, near Rosemarkie from 1907 - 1913.
+The display of objects included ancient stone weapons, tools and implements collected from chance discoveries across the Black Isle and beyond.
+There were also the finds recovered during Maclean’s excavation of Caird's Cave, near Rosemarkie from 1907 - 1913.
 The star object from that ‘cave dig’ is a delicately and deftly crafted bone pin with three precious amber insets, thought to date to the 8th – 9th centuries AD.
 It is the only known example of its kind in Scotland!

 The interpretation materials for ARCH's Display the Past Programme, researching, designing, composing and putting together an exhibition of items from the collection of Highland Antiquary Dr William MacLean are now on the Highland Council's Historic Environment Record website: